arya-k/dotfiles/README.md

  - theme: *Themes the wallpapers, symlinks a `Wallpaper` folder in `~/Library`.
 Also sets terminal theme.*
  - vim: *Vim config.
 Fairly minimal, but will be customized furthar once I'm more adept with the editor.*
  - zsh: *Use ZSH as default shell with better code completion, and pure prompt.*

+### TODO
+ - [ ] Terminal themeing in theme restarts terminal, meaning that we have to run macos manually.
+ - [ ] Sublime text waiting did not work?
+Perhaps calling the script wrong